Grootsingh/Noob-Docs/Axios.md

    it means an error occurred during the request setup, such as a network failure or CORS issue.

-### Note

-error.response object entire schema of response which contain all the property that was sent by the server for the browser user.
+   Note: error.response object entire schema of response which contain all the property that was sent by the server for the browser user.

-### Error handleing with validateStatus
+## Error handleing with validateStatus

 you can configer the validateStatus . if the validateStatus return true it mean request successful if false then request false.